 Finally, we’ll replace cheese with vegan cheese shreds which really helps create a rich and delicious quiche filling.

-Ingredients to Make Vegan Tofu Quiche with Crust
+Vegan Tofu Quiche Ingredients

 There’s a few steps to this recipe since you’ll need to prepare a pastry crust and vegan ham.
 You can go the homemade route for these ingredients or buy premade options at the grocery store to save time!

 After that, most of the ingredients are for making a flavorful tofu quiche filling that holds together well with a firm-yet-soft texture.
 For this recipe, you’ll need:

 - Vegan shortcrust pastry: While you can use any pastry (homemade or store bought) I love making a rich, buttery and flaky shortcrust pastry.
 My recipe is simple to make with only four basic ingredients, creating a rich base for our savory quiche.

 - Vegan ham: I love the smoky, salty flavor that my vegan seitan ham brings to this recipe.
 If using my recipe for this quiche, make it without the glaze and use leftovers for sandwiches!
 You can use store bought vegan ham if you like.
 I haven’t included time to make ham (about 2 hours) in the quiche recipe time, so it’s best to have this prepped and ready to go.

 - Vegan cheese shreds: Traditional quiche recipes almost always include cheese for delicious richness and a boost of flavor.
 The same holds true for our vegan quiche; adding cheese shreds is the best way to create an incredibly hearty, satisfying and rich meal.